-In the first episode of Insert Content Here, Jeff Robbins and I chatted about the temptation and the danger of the "Dreamweaver Field" content model.
+There is a temptation and danger to fall into the "Dreamweaver Field" content model.
 When content types are just wrappers around giant chunks of hand-formatted HTML, editors have lots of flexibility but it's all but impossible to repurpose the hard-coded content for new designs and publishing channels.

 In presentations, articles, and her upcoming book, Content Strategy for Mobile, Karen McGrane describes the problem as a war of "Blobs" versus "Chunks."
 The challenge is figuring out how to decompose a site full of inflexible HTML blobs into discrete, bite-sized fields.
 There's no magic bullet (a model that works for one project can fail miserably for another), but over the past several years we've accumulated a few useful rules of thumb for "deblobbing" a site's content.